bytebase/bytebase/docs/commit-guide.md

 ### perf

-Used for some preformance improvements.
+Used for some performance improvements.

 ```bash
 perf: reduce the api requests when page loading